rome/tools/website/src/blog/posts/2020-08-08_introducing_rome.md

 {% include docs/cli-screenshots/check.md %}

 Even though this is a beta, we have support for over 100 lint rules, including the most common rules needed when working with TypeScript and React.
 See the full [list of rules](/docs/lint/rules).
 You can expect a full featured experience, however may still encounter bugs.
 With most of the feature development out of the way we will be focusing primarily on stability.

+Most of our rules have been inspired by their ESLint equivalents.
+This required a complete rewrite to utilize Rome's API that differ extensively from existing tools.
+Without the amazing work of the ESLint team and community establishing these recommended patterns, we would not have been able to pull this off.
+Refer to the [lint rule docs](/docs/lint/rules) for direct references.

 Since open sourcing, at the beginning of the year, we have received contributions from over [70 contributors](https://github.com/romefrontend/rome/graphs/contributors) and [600 pull requests](https://github.com/romefrontend/rome/pulls?q=is%3Apr+is%3Amerged).
 We have an established [team](/credits#team), a formal [governance model](https://github.com/romefrontend/rome/blob/main/GOVERNANCE.md), and a [code of conduct](https://github.com/romefrontend/rome/blob/main/CODE_OF_CONDUCT.md) enforcement policy.
 This ensures transparency around project decisions, moderation, and direction.